 What’s possible with custom reports in QuickBooks Online

-While custom reports in QuickBooks Online do offer users a level of control, the truth is that these custom reports are essentially tweaks on the standard reports included out of the box.
+Custom reports in QuickBooks Online do offer users a level of control, but based on our observations, these custom reports are essentially tweaks on the standard reports included out of the box.

 Many people will ask something like, “Which feature in QuickBooks Online reports allows customization of section headings on the profit and loss and balance sheet reports?”
 These individuals have clearly never heard of custom reports, because that’s exactly where they shine.